 - be physically fit to perform duties linked to the post.

-- At least three years professional experience, following the award of a diploma, in connection with online communications;
+- At least three years professional experience following the award of a university diploma.

 - Fluency in English which is a predominant working language at the Institute.

-- Work experience in an international or an EU organisation.
+- Previous work experience in an international or an EU organisation.